 By all means use every adjective and adverb that comes to mind in the first draft of your pleadings, but be sure to edit them out in your second.

-– J William Rowley QC, Twenty Essex Chambers
+– J William Rowley KC, Twenty Essex Chambers

 A request for arbitration should tell a compelling story